In Pursuit of Memory

 The definitive portrait of Alzheimer's disease - an illness that is rapidly becoming the defining plague of the 21st century — Big Issue

-On the surface it's about Alzheimer's disease but more than that it demonstrates how challenging it is to understand the brain — Suzanne O'Sullivan, Observer, Best Holiday Reads
+On the surface it's about Alzheimer's disease but more than that it demonstrates how challenging it is to understand the brain — Suzanne O'Sullivan, Observer, BOOKS OF THE YEAR

 An elegant and precise writer, Jebelli follows every lead for a cure with the panache of a detective novelist, giving readers much to hope for despite the devastation Alzheimer's has left in its wake.
 Based on his meticulous and wide-ranging research, he makes a convincing argument that Alzheimer's will be defeated in the decades to come.
 Jebelli analyzes every facet of Alzheimer's with personal empathy and scientific rigor, a combination that makes for enthralling reading. — Kirkus, starred review